Nexedi/dream/readme.rst

 Documentation
 =================

-Documentation for ManPy and KE tool can be found in the root directory of this directory.
+Documentation for ManPy and KE tool can be found in the root directory of this repository.

 Acknowledgements
 =================